aireilly/openshift-mkdocs/docs/ztp-deploying-disconnected.adoc.md

 !!! warning
     If you enable TLS for the HTTPD server, you must confirm the root certificate is signed by an authority trusted by the client and verify the trusted certificate chain between your {product-title} hub and spoke clusters and the HTTPD server.
 Using a server configured with an untrusted certificate prevents the images from being downloaded to the image creation service.
 Using untrusted HTTPS servers is not supported.

-If you enable TLS for the HTTPD server, you must confirm the root certificate is signed by an authority trusted by the client and verify the trusted certificate chain between your {product-title} hub and spoke clusters and the HTTPD server.
-Using a server configured with an untrusted certificate prevents the images from being downloaded to the image creation service.
-Using untrusted HTTPS servers is not supported.

 1. Create a `ConfigMap` containing the mirror registry config:

     ``` yaml